Esperanza Community Farms

 Esperanza Community Farms is a 3-acre farm in Watsonville where they grow 20+ types of organic vegetables ranging from leafy greens to snap peas, broccolini, 2 varieties of onions, beets and corn.
-The farm is operated as a non-profit project.
-It is fiscally sponsored by the local Second Harvest Food Bank and independently operated.
-Their small but mighty team of 4 staff-of-color also depends on 10 volunteers to harvest pack and deliver CSA baskets twice weekly to 150 families in the Pajaro Valley.
+Esperanza Community Farms is a non-profit organization.
+Their six-person team includes Guillermo, Alma, Abel, Paco, Sam and Mireya.
+They also work together with volunteers to harvest pack and deliver CSA baskets twice weekly to 170 families in the Pajaro Valley and Santa Cruz County.
 The other two key components of the project are a youth-driven Farm-2-Cafeteria pilot at the neighboring High school and the activation of a recently formed a 9 Organic Farmer Co-op.
 Together these three components complete their vision of realizing an intergenerational, multilingual, transparent and local food chain based on dignity, joy and integrity for all beings.

-The farm is hosting an open house format for tours and activities from 11am - 3pm both days.
+The farm is hosting an open house for tours and activities from 10am - 4pm both days.

 Adults & kids will have an opportunity to harvest 3 items from the farm.